defenseunicorns/pepr-docs/site/content/en/main/user-guide/pepr-cli.md

 ## `npx pepr crd generate`

-Generate CRD manifests from TypeScript definitions
+Generate CRD manifests from TypeScript definitions stored in 'api/' of the current directory.

 **Options:**